davideberly/GeometricToolsLibrary/README.md

 GTL is a major revision of the Geometric Tools Engine (GTE).
 A large portion of GTL development has been porting code from GTE, dealing with size_t versus signed integer compiler complaints, and adding new features.
-An equally large portion has been writing unit tests and end-to-end tests for the mathematics code.
+An equally large portion has been writing unit tests and visual tests for the mathematics code.
 The project has taken a significant amount of time and effort.
 I do not yet have a reliable schedule to post the final distribution.